 Atrial fibrillation is an abnormal heart rhythm.
 It is the most common heart rhythm disorder in the UK.

-The main benefit is to attempt to abolish your AF/AT and symptoms associated with it.
+An ablation attempts to stop your AF/AT and any symptoms associated with it.
 If this happens, it may be possible to reduce/stop some of the medicines you are currently taking.